Vrouwen in de vormgeving in Nederland 1880-1940, Marjan Groot, 2007.

 Vuurvrouw in de Overgang, Facebook Group.

 This is the online archive of (Post)Menopausal Graphic Design Strategies – a project initiated by Amsterdam based graphic designer Johanna Ehde.
-The project's main objective is to gain practical knowledge into how to develop and maintain a life-long graphic design practice while considering the issues of sexist ageism, and women’s health.
+The project's main objective is to gain practical knowledge into how to develop and maintain a life-long graphic design practice while considering issues such as sexist ageism, health care, and work in general.

-Studies suggest that even though hormonal changes after menopause produce similar symptoms in many women, cultural differences still shape how people experience this stage of life.
-In other words, with a decrease in social stigma, the "symptoms" may lessen.
+Studies suggest that even though hormonal changes after menopause produce similar symptoms in many, cultural differences still shape how people experience this stage of life.
+In other words, with a decrease in social stigma, the “symptoms” may lessen.

 It is important to underline that this project is not an attempt at trying to “make use” of menopause.
 It rejects individualistic wellness-thinking and the pressure to maintain a positive attitude.
 The word menopause is positioned as a counter-word to the often youth-centric, vital, ‘snappy’ language connected to both health and graphic design.